 |---|---|---|

-| Auth session token | Supabase | Keeps you logged in to your FRASafe account.
-Set on sign-in and cleared on sign-out. |
+| Auth session token | Supabase | Keeps you logged in.
+Set on sign-in, cleared on sign-out. |

-| CSRF token | Supabase | Protects against cross-site request forgery attacks. |
+| CSRF token | Supabase | Protects against cross-site request forgery. |

-| Assessment state (localStorage) | FRASafe | Stores your in-progress assessment answers in your browser so you can return to where you left off, including when offline. |
+| Assessment state (localStorage) | FRASafe | Stores in-progress assessment answers so you can return, including offline. |

 Analytics cookies